-In the video I use different de-esser plugins to process the reverb.
-I run a vocal take through the reverb and show you how to smooth our the reverb response.
+In the Creating a Smooth and Liquid Reverb video I use different de-esser plugins to process the reverb.
+I run a vocal take through the reverb and show you how to smooth out the reverb response.
 I explain how to use the various parameters of a de esser to filter and smooth out the reverb response.
 I show you the best settings to use to achieve a perfectly lush and liquid reverb effect.

 Plugins used in this video:

 Topics covered in this video are:

 - How to create a lush, liquid Reverb effect

 - Using Sibilance plugins for smoothing reverbs

 - Tricks and best practices